Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 ---

-## Why this repository exists

-Zabbix hardware monitoring often becomes messy in real environments because each vendor exposes:

-- different MIB trees
-- different status texts and numeric values
-- different discovery patterns
-- different dashboard behavior
-- different levels of built-in Zabbix template support

-The goal of this repo is to make those templates **portable, understandable, and reusable**.

-This repo is especially useful if you want:

-- a **single place** to keep your Zabbix hardware templates
-- a **repeatable process** for importing and maintaining templates
-- **dashboard-friendly state normalization** across different vendors
-- a clean GitHub repository you can extend over time

----

-## Template development journey
+## 🛠️ Template development journey

 One of the main practical challenges during this project was hardware template availability.

-In our data center, one of the most common server models is the **Lenovo SR650**.
-Zabbix did not provide a built-in template that matched our needs for this hardware, so the initial plan of simply importing an official template was not possible.
+In the data center, one of the most common server models is the **Lenovo SR650**.
+Zabbix did not provide a built-in template that matched the monitoring needs for this hardware, so the initial plan of simply importing an official template was not possible.

 ### What happened first